anderson-aristotle/git-github/README.md

 ## Overview

-Continuing with what we started [Git Basics](https://git.generalassemb.ly/ga-wdi-boston/git) we are going to use Github to manage our project.
+Continuing with what we started [Git Basics](https://git.generalassemb.ly/ga-wdi-boston/git), we are going to use Github to manage our project.

 ## Demo: Linking with GitHub

-So we have a local repository, watch as I create a GitHub repository.
+So we have a local repository.
+Watch as I create a GitHub repository.
 Why GitHub?
 So we can backup our code online.
 It also provides us with a useful graphical interface and useful collaboration features.